TheTreeofGrace/Hands-on-with-MUnit-and-Pact/README.md

 ## 1. Setup the Environment

+Go to your VNC in the browser located at <YOUR-PANDA>.devopsplayground.org:6080/vnc.html

 In the repo there is already one test setup.
 Before we can run the test, we first need to setup the AnyPoint workspace and import the Mule projects.

 To setup the workspace, we need to open anypoint studio located in `/Home/AnypointStudio`.
 Click on the `Anypoint Studio` application.
 This will open a window asking to set up your workspace.